GeoscienceAustralia/dea-knowledge-hub/README.md

 # DEA Docs

+## Prerequisites

+You must have the following installed.

+* Git
+* Docker

 ## How to build

 **Step 1.** Copy the `.env.example` file and rename it to `.env`.
 You can configure the following settings.